anisa2aftab/Brain-Computer-Interface/README.md

 Human Brain:
 ![](images/Fig1.jpeg)

-                      Fig 1: Different regions of a human brain [1]

 •	The human brain is the command center for the human nervous system
 •	It receives input from the sensory organs and sends output to the muscles